DataRealms/CCOSS/README.md

 The first build will take a while, but future ones should be quicker.

 # Linux Build Instructions
-The Linux build uses the meson build system, and builds against system libraries
+The Linux build uses the meson build system, and builds against system libraries.

 ## Dependencies: